sparkfabrik/company-playbook/content/procedures/employee-onboarding.md

 We ask every employee who joins Sparkfabrik and who has a LinkedIn account to immediately add an Experience record, connected to Sparkfabrik's company profile with the correct role and starting date.

-In addition, we ask to set the [branded Sparkfabrik's banner](/downloads/spark_linkedin_cover.png) as background photo of her profile and (not mandatory but really welcomed) to use the facewall shot as LinkedIn and sparkfabrik.com email profile picture.
+In addition, we ask them to set the [branded Sparkfabrik's banner](/downloads/spark_linkedin_cover.png) as background photo of their profile and (not mandatory but really welcomed) to use the facewall shot as LinkedIn and sparkfabrik.com email profile picture.